navyadmenon/atmMachine/README.md

             }

 User request a withdrawal.
 If successful - details of the notes that would be dispensed along with remaining balance.
-       The api url is : /atm/dispense
+       The api url path is : /atm/dispense;  method : POST

                 Request body :
                     {